developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/gesture/index.md

+---
-# Gesture Module
+title: Gesture
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+---
+## Overview
-**The Gesture Module is used to define touch screen.
-Check the [gestures overview page](GesturesOverview) for more detail on different types of gestures.**
+The Gesture Module is used to define touch screen.
+Check the [gestures overview page](GesturesOverview) for more detail on different types of gestures.

 ## Syntax